Ending aid dependency in Malawi

 Business loans

-To cover training and mentoring costs and to contribute to the Social Action Fund, each loantaker pays a 25% service charge on their loan.
-Over 100 families have already taken part in the loan programme.
+To cover training and mentoring costs and to contribute to the Social Action Fund, each loantaker pays a 20% service charge on their loan.
+About 150 families have already taken part in the loan programme.

 Future plans: the Evergreen Fund